ehmicky/wild-wild-utils/README.md

 _Type_: `boolean`\
 _Default_: `false`

-Whether the merge should be shallow or deep.
+Whether merging should be shallow or deep.

 # Support